UnitTestBot/ksmt/docs/getting-started.md

 #### Incremental solving with assumptions

-Assumptions mechanism allows us to assert an expression for a single check without actually adding it to the assertions.
+Assumption mechanism allows us to assert an expression for a single check without actually adding it to the assertions.
 The following example shows how to implement the previous example using assumptions instead of push and pop operations.